Pediatric hand and upper extremity care

 Pediatric orthopedists have special training in a child's hand and upper extremity development.
 They treat issues growing bones and joints of the hands, wrists and shoulders, including injuries and congenital differences.

-With gentleness and care, we build a relationship with you and your child to deliver advanced treatments for orthopedic hand and arm conditions.
+With gentleness and care, we build a relationship with you and your child to treat their hand and arm conditions.

-Our pediatric orthopedists can treat children's acute and chronic injuries as well as congenital conditions of the hand, wrist, elbow and shoulder, including:
+Our pediatric orthopedists can treat children's injuries and congenital conditions of the hands, wrists, elbows and shoulders, including:

 - Amniotic band syndrome

 - Bifid thumb (duplicated thumb)

 - Osteochondritis dissecans of the elbow